 From an early age I have had a relationship with my own tinnitus, the sounds that I hear, be it a variable high pitch, a whooshing, a fizzing and many others that just come and go, like unwanted visitors to my head-space.

 Being a Sound Therapist I have been following tinnitus research to understand the issue and to search out a cure for my own tinnitus.
 So my question was, can sound therapy help tinnitus? and my findings are that the nearest I have got is ongoing temporary relief.
-This has included the use of white noise machines, music with embedded frequencies, relaxation music and light and sound machines.
+This has included the use of music with embedded frequencies, relaxation music, white noise machines, and light and sound machines.